beached/daw_json_link/cookbook/class.md

 } // namespace daw::json
 ```

-As you can see, we only had to say that member `"a"` is of type MyClass1

 ## Selective mapping

-One does not need to map all the members in the JSON class to use it, this is often useful as we only need a subset of the members in our C++ code.
-Starting from the previous `MyClass2` example, lets remove the `b` member
+Not all of the JSON objects members need to be mapped.
+Below is the same JSON object as in the `MyClass2` example above.
-To see a working example using this code, look at the [cookbook_class3_test.cpp](../tests/cookbook_class3_test.cpp) test in tests
+To see a working example using this code, refer to [cookbook_class3_test.cpp](../tests/cookbook_class3_test.cpp)
 ```json
 {
   "a": {